Requirements

 Advanced Placement

-Advanced placement in the department is offered to first-year students whose secondary training indicates they can commonly bypass one or more of the beginning courses in mathematics.
+Advanced placement in the department is offered to first-year students whose secondary training indicates they can bypass one or more of the beginning courses in mathematics.

 Other Credits